2013 Ford Expedition Performance

 Handling and Braking

 Critics agree that the Expedition has a smooth ride, even over rough pavement.
-Reviewers say the Expedition is one of the better-handling large SUVs on the markets, thanks to its independent rear suspension.
+Reviewers say the Expedition is one of the better-handling large SUVs on the market thanks to its independent rear suspension.
 Some reviewers also say that the steering is firm and gives the driver good feedback.

 - "The Expedition handles better than you might think a large SUV would thanks to its independent rear suspension, which helps to smooth out rough surfaces." -- Automobile Magazine (2012)